krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-How are resource hierarchies organized in Google Cloud?
+Q. How are resource hierarchies organized in Google Cloud?
 ```
 ```
 Organization, Folder, Project, Resource